Version control is a method used to track file or file set changes over time so that you can recall older versions at a later time.

 See the HUIT Service Catalog for more on OneDrive and SharePoint.

 Google Drive is a file storage and synchronization service that allows users to store files on their servers, synchronize files across devices, and share files.
 Google keeps track of each revision to the file with built-in version tracking and the ability to get back to earlier file versions.
-Google Apps for Harvard are supported at some school.
+Google Apps for Harvard are supported at some schools.

 Open Science Framework